The Monumental Push Behind Getting That Package Delivered By Christmas

 When the 150 trucks are full, they launch almost all at once, but it's not chaos.
 It's more like a ballet than roller derby.

 "It's engineered," Murphy says.
-"It's not a big circus, it's extremely orchestrated and almost calm, the way they launch."
+"It's not a big circus — it's extremely orchestrated and almost calm, the way they launch."

 Engineers also design the delivery routes to keep trucks moving.